gcallah/SoftwareEngineering/md/chap2.md

 ![Process improvement](../images/chap/2.11_process_improvement_cycle.png)

 In general, the process improvement model is a cyclical process with three stages:
-* **Process measurement**
-  * This stage involves examining activities or components of the software process or product respectively by taking quantitative data on these parts.
+* **Process measurement**: involves examining activities or components of the software process or product respectively by taking quantitative data on these parts.
-* **Process analysis**
-  * This stage involves analyzing the quantitative data produced in the prior stage and possibly creating models or charts from the data to see where weaknesses may lie in which sectors of the software process.
+* **Process analysis**: involves analyzing the quantitative data produced in the prior stage and possibly creating models or charts from the data to see where weaknesses may lie in which sectors of the software process.
-* **Process change**
-  * This stage involves addressing and solving the problems found in the first 2 stages.
+* **Process change**: involves addressing and solving the problems found in the first 2 stages.

 ### The Software Engineering Institute (SEI) Model of Process Capability Maturity